wasPrime/wasPrime.github.io/source/_posts/Dev/C++/overload/Introduction-to-some-interesting-operator-overloads.md

 ## special operator overloads

 A usage with overloaded `operator --` and `operator >` that makes it like linked nodes in a line.
-This skill is inplemented in [the library workflow](https://github.com/sogou/workflow).
+This skill is implemented in [the library workflow](https://github.com/sogou/workflow)'s data structure `WFGraphNode`.

 ```C++
 #include <iostream>